 - (a) Seniority as used herein is defined as the right accruing to employees through length of continuous service which entitles them to certain considerations and preferences as provided for in this Agreement.
 Seniority shall mean the length of continuous service as a full-time employee with the City beginning with the date of hire. - (b) Original probationary employees shall have no seniority- rights.
 However, upon completion of an employee's probation, he/she shall be given seniority credit from his/her date of hire. - (c) An employee's continuous service record shall be broken by voluntary resignation, lay-off, discharge for just cause and retirement.
-If an employee returns to work for the City in any capacity within two (2) years of date of leaving, his/her seniority date will be adjusted by the length of absence.
-Seniority at the time the employee separated will commence where left off providing duration is within the timeframe indicated above. - (d) Employees on approved leaves of absence shall not be considered to have had a break in service. - (e) There shall be no deduction from continuous service for any time lost which does not constitute a break in continuous service.
+If an employee returns to work for the City in any capacity within five (5) years of date of leaving, his/her seniority date will be adjusted by the length of absence. - (d) Employees on approved leaves of absence shall not be considered to have had a break in service. - (e) There shall be no deduction from continuous service for any time lost which does not constitute a break in continuous service.